2018. It’s been a very good year so far!

-Slim Man then started writing and producing songs for Brian Jack, a rock singer from a band called Child’s Play.
-Those songs landed Brian Jack a contract with Epic Records, but the record company decided to go in a different direction, and none of the Slim songs were used.
+Slim Man then started writing songs for Brian Jack, a singer from a band called Child’s Play.
+The 12-song CD that Mr. Man produced landed Brian Jack a management deal with Dee Anthony (Frampton, J. Geils, Basia) and a recording contract with Epic Records, but the record company decided to go in a different direction, and Slim Man was cut from the deal.

 Undaunted, Mr. Man went back into the studio, re-recorded some of the songs, and released his debut CD End of the Rainbow.
 This CD made many Top Ten lists for the year, and inspired JD Considine (Rolling Stone) to write…